Dual Language Program

 Where We’re Headed

-In preparation for this program expansion, East Valley Central administrators and teachers were provided with professional development opportunities to expand their knowledge of our current program and to learn about the guiding principles of the dual language program model.
-We were very fortunate to have received one of 12 competitive grants, awarded by the Office of the Superintendent of Instruction (OSPI) of Washington State, for $16,000 annually over the first two years of implementation at East Valley Central, to assist in funding the startup expenses for this expansion.
-This grant will allow for the recruitment of bilingual staff, professional development of dual employees and for family engagement activities that accompany this program.
+East Valley dual administrators and teachers are provided with continued professional development opportunities to expand their knowledge of our current program and to pursue the guiding principles of the dual language program model.
+We have been very fortunate to receive competitive dual grants, awarded by the Office of the Superintendent of Instruction (OSPI) of Washington State, over the past few years, to assist in funding the continued program expansion and program improvements.
+These grants allow for the recruitment of bilingual staff, professional development do dual language staff members and activities that accompany this program.